Skip to main content

 Flight & monitoring

-The cargo is booked on the optimal routing from Canada to Germany.
-Aircargo.nl monitors in real-time and coordinates any transit times.
+The freight is booked on the optimal routing from Canada to Germany.
+Aircargo.nl monitors real-time and coordinates any transit times.

 4

-Our agent in Germany handles the customs clearance and delivery to the desired address.
+Our agent in Germany handles customs clearance and delivery to the requested address.
 You receive all documentation.

 How long does a crosstrade from Canada to Germany take?

 Depending on routing, 3–7 business days.
-Direct flights between Canada and Germany are faster; transit via a hub like Schiphol adds a few hours of transit time.
-We choose the optimal routing based on your deadline and the commodity requirements of Flowers & plants.
+Direct flights between Canada and Germany are faster; transit via a hub like Schiphol adds a few hours transit time.
+We select the optimal routing based on your deadline and the commodity requirements for Flowers & Plants.

-Flowers & plants falls under IATA category perishables.
-This determines packaging, labeling, and documentation requirements.
-Aircargo.nl handles this entirely in accordance with the applicable IATA regulations, tailored to the specific requirements of Canada (export) and Germany (import).
+Flowers & Plants falls under IATA category perishables.
+This dictates packaging, labeling, and documentation requirements.
+Aircargo.nl handles this fully in accordance with applicable IATA regulations, tailored to the specific requirements of Canada (export) and Germany (import).

 Does Aircargo.nl handle customs in both countries?

 Yes.
-Our agents in both Canada and Germany handle the full customs clearance.
-You have one point of contact in Aalsmeer — Aircargo.nl coordinates both sides, including any certificates specific to Flowers & plants.
+Our agents in both Canada and Germany handle full customs clearance.
+You have one point of contact in Aalsmeer — Aircargo.nl coordinates both sides, including any certificates specific to Flowers & Plants.

-Standard requirements are a commercial invoice, packing list, and Air Waybill.
-For Flowers & plants, additional Phytosanitary certificate, AWB, packing list, commercial invoice; CITES permit if applicable are required.
-For crosstrades from Canada to Germany, additional certificates may be needed — Aircargo.nl prepares all documentation for you.
+A commercial invoice, packing list, and Air Waybill are standard requirements.
+For Flowers & Plants, Phytosanitary certificate, AWB, packing list, commercial invoice; CITES permit if applicable are additionally required.
+Additional certificates may be needed for crosstrades from Canada to Germany — Aircargo.nl prepares all documentation for you.

-Receive a specific quote for crosstrade air freight of Flowers & plants from Canada to Germany.
-We respond on average within 4 hours.
+Request a specific quote for crosstrade air freight of Flowers & Plants from Canada to Germany.
+We typically respond within 4 hours.

 Made by Friendly Faces